 If you do not meet our criteria, Please check the link under HELPFUL SEARCH ENGINES below for your choice of a Career Center near you and other sites that may assist you in obtaining employment.

-SCSEP JOB OPPORTUNITIES
+SCSEP JOB OPPORTUNITIES AND UPCOMING EVENT

 Now Accepting SCSEP Enrollment Applications.
 Apply online today!